The organization meeting of the Brightview Baptist Church was held on February 9, 1909 with fifty-three present. From the minutes of that meeting:

+Chris Maclure began serving as Senior Pastor in August of 2011.
 In early 2014, the church embarked on a vision process to discern God’s direction for the future.
 This resulted in a unified vision to reach the youth of our community and serve all aspects of the family.
 A search committee was formed to pursue hiring an Associate Pastor of Youth Ministries.
-For addition space, the church submitted a tender of $5100 to purchase of the Falun Restaurant.
-The tender was accepted!
-A building committee was then formed to facilitate the restaurant being attached to the east side of the existing building to be used primarily as a youth centre.
-Brightview is excited about the future and are trusting God for direction and discernment as we start a new phase of life and ministry.
+Pastor Andrew Bird began serving as Youth Pastor in May of 2015.
+The church also felt a need for additional space.
+Brightview Church purchased the Falun Restuarant.
+They moved the restaurant down the road and attached it to the church, rebuilding the interior.
+This project was completed in August of 2015.

 Brightview Church has since realized its vision of having a youth program, along with a number of other family programs that serve the community in a variety of ways.
 Brightview Church is still moving forward with new vision and exciting programs.
 Come participate in writing the history of this community.